May 15-22, 2022

 At this time of this writing, the dollar has been pegged at about 1.14 dollars to the Euro.

 This will be discussed in much greater detail in your final documentation.
 I recommend the ATM machines for the best access to local currency.
 You get a good rate, the machines are almost everywhere, and you can get only the amount of cash to last you for a day or two.
 You can also purchase Euros in the US before you go, but you pay a premium for this.

 Traveler’s checks and converting U.S. dollars overseas can be more hassle than you would think.
 Many banks (if you can get to one that’s open) will only accept dollar bills in pristine condition.

 Your travel documents will include a great deal of information related to overseas travel in general and this itinerary in particular.

 Topics will include packing tips, currency exchange, basic French, local customs, food and drink, telephone options, electrical current, Personal safety, shopping, and much more.

 If you have any questions that I have not covered here, please either call me at 425-375-2676 (8 AM-5 PM, Monday through Friday) or email me at email@example.com.
 If you reach my voicemail, let me know specifically what you need and I will respond right away.

-If you would like to get on the waitlist for this tour, please contact Brad Cilley at email@example.com or by phone at 425 375 2676.
+Space is now available!
+To check available cabins or to request a reservation, please contact Brad Cilley at firstname.lastname@example.org or by phone at 425 375 2676.